Work with formula columns (preview)

 - Yes/No (boolean)

-The following function types are supported with the formulas used in a formula column:
+You can use the following function types in a formula column:

 - Option Set